Michael D. Higgins: Writing

 As well as having a successful political career Higgins has had a career as a poet and broadcaster and has produced works of non-fiction.
 He has contributed widely to political and philosophical journals on numerous subjects, among them ideology, the sociology of literature, clientelism in politics, regionalism and the politics of the media.
 He wrote and presented a television film on Montserrat, entitled The Other Emerald Isle for Channel 4 and his documentary on the life of Noel Browne, for RTÉ, has also been screened.

 Higgins has had poems published in a number of periodicals, as well as publishing four collections of his poetry, including The Betrayal (1990), his second book of poems The Season of Fire (1993) and his latest book An Arid Season (2004).
 His personal notes and work books reside at the National Library of Ireland.

-On 27 October 2016, Higgins visited Linen Hall Library.
-Being a poet himself, he was particularly interested in resources pertaining to local poet Sir Samuel Ferguson.
+Among Higgins's poems are "The death of the Red Cow" and "The Ass", an ode to a donkey.

-Among Higgins' poems are "The death of the Red Cow" and "The Ass", an ode to a donkey.
+Higgins wrote for Hot Press from 1983 to 1993 contributing with a forthnightly column.
+His writing tackled global issues like apartheid, US foreign policy, and Irish referendums on divorce and abortion, while celebrating arts and culture.
+A selections of these works were re-published in 2024 book Power to the People: The Hot Press Years.